Takoradi City Project canvas support in UK | Ghana News Agency

 Takoradi, Nov.
 28, GNA – Mr. Charles Cobbinah, Project Lead for the Sekondi/Takoradi Christmas City Project is on a two-week working visit to the United Kingdom to explore opportunities for partnerships with associations and organizations.

-The project, launched in 2020 by the Western Region Coordinating Council, is aimed at making the twin – city the preferred destination for Christmas revelers.
+The project, launched in 2020 by the Western Region Coordinating Council, is aimed at making the twin city the preferred destination for Christmas revellers.

 “I will be meeting with some organizations that I’ve already spoken with from Ghana.
-I will also meet Ghanaian societies, government officials.
-I’m here essentially to sell the project to our brothers and sisters here and look at how it can assume a global dimension, ” Mr. Cobbinah added.
+I will also meet Ghanaian societies and government officials.
+I’m here essentially to sell the project to our brothers and sisters here and look at how it can assume a global dimension, ” Mr Cobbinah added.

 “I will also be exploring the possibility of staging a masquerade parade in one of the cities here in the UK, where we will have some groups coming from Ghana to participate.
 I will also start a discussion on forming groups here in the UK who will in the future also come to Ghana to participate.”